If you are thinking of working overseas, we have created a list of the easiest countries to get a work visa.

 Read on to discover the easiest countries to get a work visa.

-If you are between the ages of 18 and 35, you can apply for a working holiday visa which can be completed online via the immigration service.
+If you are 18 to 35, you can apply for a working holiday visa which can be completed online via the immigration service.
 There is no need to engage the services of a lawyer or visa agency… saving you a lot of money.
 There are nearly 60 countries that will offer you this visa.
-This usually allows up to 12 months working, with only a few restrictions attached—some countries will require proof of funds and medical insurance before you arrive.
+This usually allows you to work for up to 12 months, with only a few restrictions attached in some countries such as proof of funds and medical insurance.

 1. Getting A Work Visa In Australia

 For a long time, one of the easiest countries to get a work visa was Australia.
 Those days are not entirely over, but it has become more difficult.
 People under the age of 30 from most European countries can apply for a visa via the Working Holiday Maker Program, allowing them to work in Australia during their holiday.

 Everyone else needs to apply for a Temporary Skilled Shortage (482) visa.
 Employers can sponsor an employee for a maximum of four years.
 This visa allows you to bring immediate family members and to come and go from Australia as frequently as you like.
 As a general rule, a clean criminal record is necessary.
 However, depending on the circumstances, you may be exempt.
 You need to be a fluent English speaker and have all the necessary qualifications for the post you are taking.

 2. How Can I Get A Work Visa In New Zealand?